bbrowning918/pandas_for_colabs/slides.md

 # The Good

-- Abusing vectorized operations is free *speed*
+- Abusing NumPy/vectorized operations is free *speed*
 - Easy data wrangling and manipulation
 - Seamless hookup to the rest of the Python ecosystem
 - Flexible and fully featured out of the box